Employee Share Schemes

 - Corporation Tax relief arises on the increase in value enjoyed by the employee at the date of exercise (ie on the value at exercise less the option price paid).

 Accounting for share plans can be complex.
 Most UK companies must record an expense in their profit and loss account for any employee share options they make.
-Our team can offer specialist advice on the accounting consequences of the different arrangements aforementioned and ensure full compliance with your reporting requirements.
+Our team can offer specialist advice on the accounting consequences of the different arrangements mentioned above and ensure full compliance with your reporting requirements.

 “We follow a simple principle laid out by our founders: It’s not about keeping up.
 It’s about staying ahead.”